 Freshly snipped, many cultivators apply a rooting gel such as Clonex to the cuttings (not required).
 This will get washed off and added into the water supply when the pump is turned on.

-When using water devoid minerals and nutrients (R/O or distilled water) some like to make up for it using a tiny dash of cal-mag supplement.
-Others swear by a diluted touch of vitamin B rooting hormone such as Root Juice, SuperThrive, or even sea kelp (Maxicrop).
+When using water devoid minerals and nutrients (R/O or distilled water) some like to make up for it using a tiny dash of liquid fertilizer or cal-mag supplement.
+Others swear by a few drops of vitamin B rooting hormone such as Root Juice, SuperThrive, or even sea kelp (Maxicrop).

-Nonetheless, no one can argue that simple clean water does the rooting job safe and effective.
+Nonetheless, most growers agree that simple clean water does the rooting job safe and effectively.
 At least until the roots have come out.
-Then you can add your roots accelerator or rapid start, ect.
+Then you can add your roots accelerator, silica or rapid start, ect.

 What kind of light should be provided to cuttings?

 Cuttings do not require a lot of light to grow roots.
 Remember sprouting beans in school science class?
 A little different, but basically the same theory.
 You don’t need a lot of light for root growth to happen.
-Fluorescent bulb and/or indirect light works best.
-Avoid direct sunlight!
+Fluorescent bulbs and/or indirect light work best.
+Avoid direct sunlight.

 Cannabis plants are photosensitive, responding to changes in the light hours per day(excluding c. ruderalis aka autoflowers).
 An annual herb, cannabis has separate growth and budding stages.
 Cuttings should be in their vegetative growth cycle, as they are beginning their growth.
 To do this it is important to make sure you have at least 16 hours of light per day on them.
 18 hours or more of light per day is optimal.